mxriverlynn/Albacore/README.markdown

 ### Notes About IronRuby

 Due to an incompatibility with the Rubyzip gem, IronRuby does not support the ‘zip’ and ‘unzip’ tasks.
 If you need zip / unzip support, look into using a third party tool such as [7-zip](http://7-zip.org) or [SharpZipLib](http://sharpdevelop.net/OpenSource/SharpZipLib/).

+### Progress on Linux/Mono and JRuby

+ * 2012-08-26 First few rspec categories running on travis with 1.8.7, 1.9.2, 1.9.3 and jruby.

 ## MIT License